lucaswerkmeister/tool-quickcategories/README.md

 # QuickCategories

 [This tool](https://tools.wmflabs.org/quickcategories/) allows users to add and remove categories from pages in batches.
-It is currently work-in-progress, and not usable yet.

 For more information,
 please see the tool’s [on-wiki documentation page](https://meta.wikimedia.org/wiki/User:Lucas_Werkmeister/QuickCategories).